syncfusion-content/blazor-docs/blazor/treeview/node-customization.md

 ## Enable Tooltip in Blazor TreeView Component

 The TreeView control allows to set tooltip option to tree nodes using the **Tooltip** property.

-The following code example demonstrates how to set tooltip for TreeView nodes.

 ```cshtml
 @using Syncfusion.Blazor.Navigations